When the Media Calls...

 - If you would like a few minutes to think about an issue before commenting, explain this to the reporter and offer to call back in five to ten minutes.
 Most will be able to give you at least that much time.

-- If the request involves a recent announcement or study or involves a breaking news story, a reporter or editor will often be able to e-mail or fax you information that may not yet be available publicly.
+- If the request involves a recent announcement or study or involves a breaking news story, a reporter or editor will often be able to email you information that may not yet be available publicly.
 In this case, it is perfectly reasonable to ask for time to review the new information.

 - Be concise and keep your language simple, as though you are explaining your point to your neighbor.
 This helps ensure more accurate quotes.
-Remember, the reporter probably is not an expert in this area, and most of his or her listeners or readers are not either.
+Remember, the reporter probably is not an expert in this area, and most of their listeners or readers are not either.

 - If you are explaining a complicated issue or discovery, feel free to take your time, particularly with a print reporter.
 Most reporters are willing to repeat what they have written down as your explanation.